 Then there was this matter of pressure.
 It would seem that we had way too much pressure flowing out of the hot water system and not enough pressure flowing out of the cold water system.
 Our expert told us that the pressure in both pipes should actually be equal.
 We currently had water coming directly from the main city source feeding into the hot water system and we had cold water being fed by gravity only from small storage tanks in the ceiling of the house.
 The pressure was not at all equal.
 We either needed to construct a very large water collection tank up on a tower outside the house and feed both temperature water systems with that tank.
 Or we needed to find a way to feed water directly from the main city water into both systems so that they had the same amount of pressure.
 The large tank tower was going to be VERY expensive and not something we really wanted on our property.
 Feeding both systems from main city line didn’t sound too difficult, but then our expert decided we needed to test the pressure coming from that source since we were having so much water spraying out of the top of the tank.
 He believed it was from too much water pressure, not just because the water was too hot and boiling out.
 Turns out he was right.
 With a nice pressure gauge, he found out that we were getting 8 bars of pressure from the line and this solar system should only receive 1 or 2 bars.
 We had 4 times the recommended limit!
 So, we introduced something called a Pressure Reducing Valve.

 There was then the possibility that even with the electric heating element being off unless we needed it, that the water could still be too hot from the extremely hot sun in Kenya.
-So, the expert also recommended that we install a Thermal Mixing Valve.
+So, the expert from immersion heater manufacturers recommended that we install a Thermal Mixing Valve.

 This valve can be adjusted to mix hot water coming out of the solar system with cold water before it even reaches the sink and shower mixing taps.
 This would ensure that the water does not reach a temperature that would till be too hot to mix at the sinks and showers.
 Problem #4 of extremely hot water SOLVED!